Thylacine: Last known individual

-This thylacine features in the last known motion picture footage of a living specimen: 45 seconds of black-and-white footage showing the thylacine in its enclosure in a clip taken in 1933, by naturalist David Fleay.
-In the film footage, the thylacine is seen seated, walking around the perimeter of its enclosure, yawning, sniffing the air, scratching itself (in the same manner as a dog), and lying down.
+A 45 second black-and-white motion picture showing the Hobart Zoo's presumed last thylacine in its enclosure was taken in 1933, by naturalist David Fleay.
+In the film footage, the thylacine is seen seated, walking around the perimeter of its enclosure, yawning, sniffing the air, scratching itself, and lying down.
 Fleay was bitten on the buttock whilst shooting the film.
-In 2021, a digitally colourised 80-second clip of Fleay's footage of the thylacine was released by the National Film and Sound Archive of Australia, to mark National Threatened Species Day.
+In 2021, a digitally colourised clip of Fleay's footage of the thylacine was released by the National Film and Sound Archive of Australia, to mark National Threatened Species Day.
 The digital colourisation process was based on historic primary and secondary descriptions to ensure an accurate colour match.

-Although there had been a conservation movement pressing for the thylacine's protection since 1901, driven in part by the increasing difficulty in obtaining specimens for overseas collections, political difficulties prevented any form of protection coming into force until 1936.
-Official protection of the species by the Tasmanian government came all too late; it was introduced on 10 July 1936, 59 days before the last known specimen died in captivity.
+The last known footage of this individual, and of the species, was filmed in 1935 by Sidney Cook for the promotional film Tasmania the Wonderland.

 Searches and unconfirmed sightings

-Between 1967 and 1973, zoologist Jeremy Griffith and dairy farmer James Malley conducted what is regarded as the most intensive search for thylacines ever carried out, including exhaustive surveys along Tasmania's west coast, installation of automatic camera stations, prompt investigations of claimed sightings, and in 1972 the creation of the Thylacine Expeditionary Research Team with Dr. Bob Brown, which concluded without finding any evidence of the thylacine's existence.
+Thylacines are regarded as extinct by the scientific community, but when the species became extinct is unclear.
+Some researchers have hypothesised that the species had already become extinct in the wild prior to the death of the last captive individual.
+Alternatively, it is possible that one or more small populations survived for several years afterwards in western Tasmania.
+Modelling based on reliable records indicates extinction during the 1930s or 1940s, although unconfirmed sightings of the species have led a minority of researchers to suggest it survived for several decades longer than that.
+A 2023 study published by Barry Brook and coauthors compiles many of the alleged sightings of thylacines in Tasmania throughout the 20th century and claims that the species may have had a window of extinction between the 1980s and the present day, with the likely extinction date being between the late 1990s and early 2000s.
+This study has been criticised by conservationist Nick Mooney for using an unreliable dataset.